Athul1337/CTF-AUTOMATION/README.md

 ## Important part
 The above things in the script are similar to everyone, but hereafter you need to create your own script...
 It's not same for everyone :/ <br>
-I'll so you some examples to make it easier
+I'll show you some examples to make it easier

 ### Switching application
 Just now we opened a browser, We need to switch back to terminal to run next tasks <br>